Young Composers Competition

 3. Students must include a brief program note that includes the composition title, with composer name omitted, describing the composer’s intention of the work.

-4. All scores must be submitted as PDF’s using a standard notation program, such as Sibelius or Finale.
+4. All scores must be submitted as PDF’s using a standard notation program, such as Sibelius.
 No handwritten scores will be considered for entry.

 5. Students must submit an audio recording of their composition in MP3 or WAV format, a PDF (digital copy) of their score and PDF of composition description/program note.
 Submissions without recordings or PDF score will not be considered for entry.

-7. Submissions must be no longer than 7 minutes in length.
+8. Submissions must be no longer than 7 minutes in length and generally within the difficulty range of Grades 2-4.

 How to Submit a Composition

-1. Download and complete the attached PDF file titled “2023-24 NJMEA-YCC Application Form”.
-Send the completed form along with the $20.00 entry fee to the following address: Dr. Andrew Lesser, 6 Christopher Mills Drive, Mt.
-Laurel, NJ 08054.
+1. Download and complete the attached PDF file titled “2025-2026 NJMEA-YCC Application Form”.
+Send the completed form along with the $20.00 entry fee to the following address: Dr. Andrew Bleckner, 7 Princeton Way, West Windsor, NJ 08550.
 Checks should be made out to “NJMEA”

-2. Send the following materials by email to andrew.lesser@yahoo.com:
+2. Send the following materials by email to Andrew Bleckner:

 • A wav. or mp3 file of the piece (may be computer recorded or live).